Kosmosaik/ClickToGetLoot/ROADMAP.md

 ## v0.0.69 - Prep for exploration
 - Add defense values and other stats to armor/equipment.
 - Add more items that are going to exist in the starting zone
 - Add all variables, properties/values etc on all items/equipment/character stats in preparation for crafting/gathering and exploring updates.
+Armor/PDEF, crafting modifier attributes/stats and more.

 ---